prestodb/presto/presto-docs/src/main/sphinx/connector/kafka.rst

 ``name``        required  string    Name of the column in the Presto table.
 ``type``        required  string    Presto type of the column.
 ``dataFormat``  optional  string    Selects the column decoder for this field.
 Defaults to the default decoder for this row data format and column type.
+``dataSchema``  optional  string    The path or URL where the AVRO schema resides.
+Used only for AVRO decoder.
 ``mapping``     optional  string    Mapping information for the column.
 This is decoder specific, see below.
 ``formatHint``  optional  string    Sets a column specific format hint to the column decoder.
 ``hidden``      optional  boolean   Hides the column from ``DESCRIBE <table name>`` and ``SELECT *``.
 Defaults to ``false``.